Impact of Scalar NSI on Spatial and Temporal Correlations in Neutrino Oscillations: Results and Discussion

+The $1\sigma$ and $3\sigma$ ranges for the scalar NSI parameters are listed in table \ref{Tab2}.
+All analyses are conducted under the assumption of normal mass ordering, where the lightest neutrino mass eigenstate has a value of $7.42 \times 10^{-5}$ eV {for consistency with the source of our scalar NSI parameters \cite{essnub}.}

 Figure \ref{fig1} illustrates the behavior of non-locality quantum correlation measures for the three-flavor neutrino oscillation scenario.
 In the upper panel, we depict the temporal correlation measure of LGtI inequality, while in the lower panel, we showcase the spatial correlation measure of nonlocality, i.e., CHSH inequality.
-The left panel illustrates nonlocality measures for the matter standard oscillation (SO) and the (SO+VNSI) scenario.
-In the center panel, we examine the (SO+SNSI) scenario, while the right panel focuses solely on the effect of SNSI parameters, i.e., the (SO-SNSI) scenario.
+The left panel illustrates the nonlocality measures for the standard matter oscillation (SO) and the (VNSI+SO) scenario, highlighting the combined effects of matter interaction and vector non-standard interactions.
+The center panel presents the (SNSI+SO) scenario, capturing the influence of matter effects alongside scalar non-standard interactions.
+Finally, the right panel focuses solely on the effect of SNSI parameters, i.e., the (SNSI-SO) scenario.

 The left panel highlights the discernible differences between the two scenarios, providing a clearer understanding of the impact of vector NSI on nonlocality measures.
-The black curve represents the SO scenario, while the purple curve corresponds to the (SO+VNSI) scenario.
-Consistently, LGtI is violated for energies exceeding 4 GeV in both the SO and (SO+VNSI) scenarios.
+The black curve represents the SO scenario, while the purple curve corresponds to the (VNSI+SO) scenario.
+Consistently, LGtI is violated for energies exceeding 4 GeV in both the SO and (VNSI+SO) scenarios.
 The inclusion of vector NSI amplifies this violation of LGtI at higher energies.
-The violation of LGtI increases by approximately $20\%$ compared to the SO for the higher energy range.
-The CHSH inequality shows no violations for the SO or vector NSI scenarios across the entire energy range.
-The inclusion of vector NSI decreases the value of the CHSH inequality across the entire energy range.
+The violation of LGtI increases by approximately $20\%$ compared to the SO for the higher energy range. { In the CHSH inequality, the inclusion of vector NSI decreases the value of the CHSH inequality across the entire energy range.}